 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The health, safety and well-being of the community and its employees remains the top priority of the Village of Roselle.
-While Village employees are continuing to work on-site and remotely to ensure that essential services like public safety, fire protection, emergency medical response, and water and wastewater service continue to be offered in Roselle, Governor Pritzker’s order effective through April 30 for Illinoisans to “Stay at Home” amid the coronavirus pandemic requires the Village to implement additional changes to procedures and operations for the next several weeks.
+While Village employees are continuing to work on-site and remotely to ensure that essential services like public safety, fire protection, emergency medical response, and water and wastewater service continue to be offered in Roselle, Governor Pritzker’s order effective through May 30 for Illinoisans to “Stay at Home” amid the coronavirus pandemic requires the Village to implement changes to procedures and operations.

 Roselle Mayor Andy Maglio issued a Local State of Emergency on March 20, 2020, that helps the Village to make timely decisions required due to the coronavirus pandemic for purchasing and staffing, and allows for close cooperation with federal, state, and county levels of government.
 This is an evolving situation, with new information available daily.
 The Village Board and staff will continue to monitor the situation and make decisions as this information becomes available.

 Visit the Coronavirus Information page on the Village’s website for timely updates.